tharsha18/emrlabs/EMRlab.md

 6. Select the new Crawler and click on Run crawler to run the Crawler.

-Now, verify whether both crawlers have run successfully and that you see 1 and 8 respectively under column named "Tables added"
+Now, verify whether your crawler has run successfully and that you number 8 under column named "Tables added"

 ### You have successfully completed the Pre-Requisites!
 Move on to the next section.